 A modular course for middle school mathematics education students including theories, purposes, activities, curricula, and new developments in teaching.
 The course may not be counted toward a major or minor in Mathematics or for certification in secondary mathematics.
 Open only to Middle School Education majors.
 Prerequisite: Junior or Senior standing.
-Fall.
+Fall of even-numbered years.